bulldozer2003/CsvImport/README.md

 file, you should install [Geolocation] and to import mixed records with `tabulation` as column delimiter, no enclosure, and `|` as element, file and tag delimiters.
+* `test_extra_data_update.csv`: show update of extra data.
+To test it, you need to import the previous file first, then this one, with the same option (just change the format to "Update").
 Notes: To import extra data to items, the formats "Mixed records" and "Update" should be used.
 Columns should be named like the post field in the hooks "before_save_*" or "after_save_*".
 If the plugin does not use these hooks, they